James Harden joins 76ers on the bench for home opener, expected to practice Tuesday

 At least, after his latest saga with the Philadelphia 76ers, that’s what it seems like.

 Harden attended the 76ers’ home opener against the Portland Trail Blazers on Sunday and sat with the team on the bench, marking the first time he’s been with the franchise for a game this season.
-Harden participated in the team’s video work and walkthrough before the game at the Wells Fargo Center on Sunday, too.
+Though he didn't play in the 76ers' 126-98 win, Harden participated in the team’s video work and walkthrough before the game at the Wells Fargo Center on Sunday.

 Head coach Nick Nurse said Harden will likely rejoin the team for practice Tuesday, though it’s still unclear when he will play in a game.